nuhfurkan/human-pose-classification/README.md

 ## Notes

-More data can be found in the files given above in the NNGA Project_ A Pose Classification.
+More data can be found in the files given above in the "NNGA Project_ A Pose Classifier.pdf".

+Also some relevant links to the project can be found in the "notes.txt" file.